-It is also likely that they were exported to other parts of Southeast Asia including to the Malay Peninsula where there is a Malay majority population and a Minangkabau minority centred on Negri Sembilan state.
+It is likely that these boxes were exported to other parts of Southeast Asia including to the Malay Peninsula where there is a Malay majority population and a Minangkabau minority that is centred on Negri Sembilan state.
+The hereditary rulers of that state also have Minangkabau ancestry.

 A slightly smaller, related example in the National Museum of Singapore collection is illustrated in Singh (1985, p.
 29).
 Another similar example is in the Tropenmuseum in The Netherlands.